 16. If you create a neighborhood organization, make sure the racial and socioeconomic diversity of the group is reflective of the neighborhood.
 Actively recruit members who have differing perspectives.
 Find translators who can help facilitate the recruitment and retention of non-English speakers.
 If there is another organization working in the neighborhood, ask them what they are doing and how you can help, not the other way around.

 17. If you plan any major projects in the neighborhood, make sure you do active outreach, and seek the opinions of all your neighbors.
 Put in the extra effort to build a consensus and make sure your project is in line with the existing community's goals.

 18. Engage with the government and advocate on behalf of policies that benefit all the residents of your city, both those born and raised there and recent transplants.
 Support affordable housing, education funding, re-entry services, job training and placement programs.

 19. Learn all that you can about the culture and history of your new home.
-Don't assume that just because positive changes haven't come to the community, that the community doesn't want change.
+Don't assume that just because positive changes haven't come to the community, that the community members don't want change.
 They do.
 They just lack the financial means, political savvy and/or free time it takes to make it happen.
-Asking your neighbors what's been done before and what they want to see now can lead to neighborhood improvements that are inclusive of all perspectives—and your neighbors will be happy to finally get the help they need to make the improvements they've likely been dreaming of for years.
+Asking your neighbors what's been done before and what they want to see now can lead to neighborhood improvements that are inclusive of all perspectives.
+Your neighbors will be happy to finally get the help they need to make the improvements they've likely been dreaming of for years.

 20. Fall in love with your new community, both for what it is and what it could be.
 Give your new neighbors the benefit of the doubt.
 Ask them how they'd like to be treated.
 Don't be afraid.
 Be nice to each other.
 Build community and understanding.